Andrettin/Wyrmsun/readme.txt

 - Added "Civilized (Bronze)" and "Civilized (Iron)" tech level and max tech level options in the Single Player Game Setup menu.
 - The cursor now properly changes according to civilization outside of the RTS mode (in the menus and in Grand Strategy mode).
 - Scenarios can now be started directly from the quests menu.
+- Added "Game Concepts" section to the encyclopedia, to better explain the game's features.

 * Quests
 - Added The Battle of Magetobria quest.